4 Tech Icons And Why They Matter

 When Hopper came up with the idea of a programming language that used entirely English words, she was told she couldn’t because ‘computers don’t understand English”.

-Not one to back down, she persisted and came up with the first ever “compiler” and her work inspired the programming language COBOL, which is a computer language for data processors that is still widely used today.
+Not one to back down, she persisted and came up with the first ever “compiler” and her work inspired the programming language COBOL, which is a computer language for data processors that is still used by 90% of Fortune 500 companies.

 Ever played Super Mario, Donkey Kong, The Legend of Zelda or Nintendogs?
 Then you are familiar with Shigeru Miyamoto’s work.